dminca/PHP_PlayZone/README.md

 PHP_PlayZone
 ============

-Playing with PHP like a loonatic
+Playing with PHP, tring to learn how to juggle with loops and dynamic web development ;)